Claudia Letizia

-Claudia Letizia also known as Lady Letizia (born 22 March 1979 in Pompei) is an Italian actress, dancer, television and radio hostess and singer.
+Claudia Letizia also known as Lady Letizia (born 1979 in Pompei) is an Italian actress, dancer, television and radio hostess and singer.
 She is known for having participated in the twelfth series of the reality show Grande Fratello, the Italian version of Big Brother.

 Biography

 Born in Pompei 1979, Letizia grew up in San Giorgio a Cremano.
 She graduated as an accountant, then took dance and acting classes.

-Letizia has participated in various television programs, including in 2010, when she competed under the stage name of Lady Letizia in the Sky 1 talent show Lady Burlesque, which proclaimed her the queen of Italian burlesque.
+Letizia has participated in various television programs, including in 2010, when she competed under the stage name of Lady Letizia in the Sky 1 talent show Lady Burlesque, where she came in second place.
 The following year she was a competitor in Grande Fratello 12.

 Letizia was an actress in the film L'ultima ruota del carro by Giovanni Veronesi and Il mio uomo perfetto by Nilo Sciarrone in 2018.
-She starred in the musical Carosone, with the singer Sal Da Vinci, in which he played Maruzzella, in the Sky series 1992; and in two seasons of È arrivata la Felicità broadcast on Rai 1.
+She starred in the musical Carosone, in the Sky series 1992; and in two seasons of È arrivata la Felicità broadcast on Rai 1.

 Letizia appeared as a television reviewer in various Rai and Mediaset programs, including Tiki Taka, Mattino 5 and Pomeriggio 5.
 She is a presenter on Radio Kiss Kiss for the program "Facciamolo adesso" ("Let's do it now"), broadcast every night.